Unveiling Stochasticity: Universal Multi-modal Probabilistic Modeling for Traffic Forecasting: Methodology

 To ensure the mixture is a valid probability distribution, the mixing coefficients $\boldsymbol{\pi} \in \mathbb{R}^{N \times T \times K}$ are normalized over the $K$ components using the Softmax function, whose element-wise formula (at a specific location and time step) is:

 where $z_k$ is the output of the linear layer in the mixing-coefficient branch for the $k$-th Gaussian component.
 Following \citet{kendall2017uncertainties}, the GMM layer predicts log-variance instead of the variance itself for better numerical stability, i.e., $\log \left(\boldsymbol{\sigma}^2\right) \in \mathbb{R}^{N \times T \times K}$.
 The mean values $\boldsymbol{\mu} \in \mathbb{R}^{N \times T \times K}$ are re-parameterized by the predicted relative offsets together with pre-defined (not learnable) reference values $\mathbf{r} \in \mathbb{R}^{K}$ and scale $s \in \mathbb{R}$.
-The $\cdot$ between scale $s$ and transformed features is a simple multiplication that applies the same scale factor to all locations and time steps.
+The $\cdot$ between the scale $s$ and transformed features is a simple multiplication that applies the same scale factor to all locations and time steps.
 This formulation can inject prior knowledge about the data distribution and stabilize training.

 In our implementation, both the inputs and labels in Equation~\ref{equ: gmm nll loss} are normalized by a Z-score transformation to have zero mean and unit variance, and the training loss is computed in normalized space.
 The final form of the GMM NLL loss utilizes the log-sum-exp approach to avoid numerical instability.
-In addition, the GMM layer is initialized to predict a weakly informative prior~\citep{gelman1995bayesian}, where all mixing coefficients are equal, the means are the reference values (zero offsets), and the variances are set to one.
+In addition, the GMM layer is initialized to predict a weakly informative prior \citep{gelman1995bayesian}, where all mixing coefficients are equal, the means are the reference values (zero offsets), and the variances are set to one.
 This initialization involves both neural network parameters and the reference values and scale in the mean-value formulation.
-Specifically, the linear layer of the mixing branch is initialized with zero weights and bias $1/K$, while the mean and variance branches are both initialized with zero weights and bias.
+Specifically, the linear layer of the mixing branch is initialized with zero weights and a bias of $1/K$, while the mean and variance branches are both initialized with zero weights and zero bias.

-Figure~\ref{fig:gmm_init_params} illustrates the intuition for the mean value formulation.
-The reference values $\mathbf{r}$ and scale $s$ are chosen so that the predicted mean $\boldsymbol{\mu}$ of the farthest component can reach the 3-$\sigma$ range of the normalized data space more easily.
-We assume a unit-range output space for the linear layer (e.g., $[-1, 1]$), and overlap half of the scaled range (e.g., $[-s, s]$) for two adjacent components (e.g., range of $\mu_1$ and $\mu_2$).
-Since the data is normalized, the 3-$\sigma$ range is approximately $[-3, 3]$, and with this formulation we have:
+Figure~\ref{fig:gmm_init_params} illustrates the intuition for the mean value formulation, whose purpose is to allow the predicted component mean to have sufficient coverage over the data range.
+Since the data are normalized through a Z-score transform, the 3-$\sigma$ range is approximately $[-3, 3]$.
+The reference values $\mathbf{r} = [r_1, ..., r_K]$ are evenly placed in this range, with the spacing being $s$.
+With this formulation, we have